akamai/cli-edgeworkers/docs/edgekv_cli.md

 | -h, --help  | optional | output usage information |

 #### Key Details
-1. The config section is `default` by default.
-To use a different seciont, users should specify the `akamai edgeworkers` command with option `--configSection <configSeciont>`.
+1. By default the config section is `default`.
+To use a different section, specify the `akamai edgeworkers` command with option `--configSection <configSeciont>`.
-2. Same approach should apply to the following `config` commands.
+2. Use the same approach with the following `config` commands.

 ### Get a Default Value of a Section in Config File
-Allows customers to get one specific default value in a section of the config file.
+Get one specific default value in a section of the config file.

 Usage: `akamai config get <key>`